About the Natural History Museum’s repository

 The repository provides access to the research output of the Museum’s scientists.

 What is in the repository?

 It’s possible to make a wide range of types of scholarly communication available in the repository; from more traditional forms; journal articles and book chapters through to blogs and multimedia items.
-During early 2016 we’ll be concentrating on making journal articles available, moving onto a wider range of types in subsequent phases.

 All content is made available according to publishers policies on author self-archiving and open access.
 You can find out more by visiting the RoMEO website.
 Depending on the publisher’s policies you may find the submitted, accepted or published version of a journal article, but it will always be closely associated with the original reference and where available include a persistent link to the published article at the publisher’s website.

 The Museum’s Library and Archives manage the repository.
 Contact us.